Said210/rabbitsJS/README.md

 rabbit.match();
 ```

-## Adding and changing error responces
+## Adding and changing error responses
 In rabbits you'll be able to update or add errors catching functions for *_404_* and *_500_*
 ```
 var error_codes = [